 Art Wolff carved this lifesize Red-Tailed hawk.
 The beautifully carved sculpture made from tupelo.
-Mounted on a painted black walnut panel contrast and highlight the details of this majestic bird.
+Was previously Mounted on a painted black walnut panel that has since been removed.
 The carving illustrates a hawk that had missed its intended prey.
 Maybe you will be able to see the frustration in its face and attitude.

 Art started this sculpture started with two pieces of wood.
 Those pieces include the head, (carved separately to allow for fine carving and painting detail on the head and inside of the open mouth) and the body.
 Art only uses acrylic paint on this carving.
 A dead flat water based varnish is used to protect the sculpture.